William J. Lynn III: Life and career

 Lynn was born in Key West, Florida and raised in Connecticut, graduating from New Canaan High School in June 1972.
-He graduated from Dartmouth College with a B.A. degree in 1976, and later studied at Cornell Law School to receive his law degree in 1980 and graduated from the Woodrow Wilson School at Princeton University in 1982 with a Master of Public Affairs degree.
-After this, Lynn was employed by the Center for Strategic and International Studies, where he was the executive director of the Defense Organization Project from 1982 to 1985.
-That last year he and Barry Blechman published the book Toward a More Effective Defense.
-At some point in time he was a senior fellow studying strategic nuclear forces and arms control at the National Defense University's Strategic Concepts Development Center, and went on to be the legislative counsel for defense and arms control matters for Massachusetts Senator Edward Kennedy between 1987 and 1993.
-During this time he also worked as Kennedy's staff representative on the Committee on Armed Services.
+He graduated from Dartmouth College with a B.A. degree in 1976.
+He earned a Juris Doctor degree from Cornell Law School in 1980 and a Master of Public Affairs degree from the Woodrow Wilson School at Princeton University in 1982.
+Lynn was hired by the Center for Strategic and International Studies, where he served as executive director of the Defense Organization Project from 1982 to 1985.
+That last year, he and Barry Blechman published the book Toward a More Effective Defense.
+At some point, he was a senior fellow studying strategic nuclear forces and arms control at the National Defense University's Strategic Concepts Development Center, and went on to be the legislative counsel for defense and arms control matters for Massachusetts Senator Edward Kennedy between 1987 and 1993.
+During this time, he also worked as Kennedy's staff representative on the Committee on Armed Services.

 Lynn later worked as an assistant to the Secretary of Defense for Budget, and in April 1993 joined the office of the Secretary of Defense (then Les Aspin) to be director for program analysis and evaluation.
 On October 21, 1997, President Bill Clinton nominated Lynn to be Under Secretary of Defense (Comptroller), and after a Senate confirmation on November 13, he was sworn in on November 19.

 After leaving at the end of the Clinton Administration, Lynn became the executive vice president of the management consulting firm DFI International in 2001, but left in August 2002 when he was hired by the Raytheon Company, where he held the title senior vice president of Government Operations and Strategy.

-Lynn is also a member of the Atlantic Council's board of directors.
+Lynn is a member of the Atlantic Council's board of directors.